 We found that when the teachers got some help, their attitudes changed.
 Some of them had seen the Syrian children as unteachable because they often couldn't do what they were asked to do and this frustration led to arguments and even fights.
 When they got some support on how to manage a classroom of children with mixed abilities and mixed educational and linguistic backgrounds, it really helped.

-Find out more in our report summary and the report, which was released today.
+Find out more in our report summary and the report.